-Journalist Katie Milanowicz first began thinking about the way periods are handled in Nauru detention centres when she was working for Greens senator Sarah Hanson-Young.
+Journalist Katie Milanowicz first began thinking about the way periods are handled in Nauru detention centers when she was working for Australian Greens senator Sarah Hanson-Young.
 At the office, the advocates she worked with often spoke about how for asylum seekers, managing menstruation is a complicated and often humiliating process.
-Pads and tampons are in short supply at the privately run centre, so each time they had their period they would need to line up for up to three hours to ask one of the male guards for a small allocation of sanitary products.
+Pads and tampons are in short supply at the privately run center, so when women had their periods they were made to line up for up to three hours before asking one of the male guards for a small allocation of sanitary products.
 During this wait, people would often bleed through their clothes.

 In Nauru, pads and tampons have been flagged as fire hazards, these "security reasons" mean they can only be handed out in small numbers.
 As a result it's impossible to maintain a private supply that can be accessed when needed.

-Like a growing number of Australian women, Katie uses a menstruation cup and immediately realised they would be a practical solution to these issues.
-This week she created a change.org petition to make the silicone cups available to asylum seekers.
-She plans to present the petition to Immigration and Border Protection minister Peter Dutton.
+Like a growing number of Australian women, Katie uses a menstruation cup and immediately realized cups would be a practical solution to these issues.
+This week she created a change.org petition to make the silicone cups available to asylum-seekers.
+She plans to present the petition to Australia's Immigration and Border Protection minister Peter Dutton.
 VICE spoke to her about a seemingly simple solution to a very complicated problem.

 Why are there these restrictions?